 “Very well, Mr Ball.
 Everything seems in order.”
 The brown eyed woman at the security checkout desk looks at me up an down, admiring.
 “I must say, I’m impressed.
 No cyberprosthetics.
 No biotectronic augmentations.
 The body you have, it is… flawless.
 I’ve got to ask, what’s your secret Mr Ball?”

 “A very strict and healthy diet.”

 “Oh, surely.”
 She smiles and flutters her long eyelashes.
 “And that’s all there’s to it, right?”

-Under the desk she presses her soft bare toes on my ankle and explores what’s beneath the fabric of my black trousers.
+Under the desk she presses her soft bare toes on my ankle and with her foot she begins to explore what’s beneath the fabric of my black trousers.
 Moving her foot upwards very slowly.
 She then starts unbuttoning her shirt.

 “I also exercise,” I say firmly, to break the unwanted contact.
 I kind of wish I could smile back at her, but she wouldn’t even be able to tell.
-They can’t perceive our true emotions and I’d be expressing them only as well as the android at the gate.
+They can’t perceive our true emotions and I wouldn’t be expressing them half as well as the android at the gate.
 “Also, my name is pronouned: BHA-AL.”